strawberry-py/strawberry-py/docs/production/containers.rst

 	with Windows 11 as well.

-In this tutorial we will be working with Docker Desktop, which is free for non-commercial usage.
+In this tutorial, we will be working with Docker Desktop, which is free for non-commercial usage.
 If you plan on deploying the bot in commercial environment, consider using Rancher Desktop.

 As it's recommended to use Docker Desktop with WSL2 backend (instead of HyperV),